milvus-io/bootcamp/EN_solutions/MFA/README.md

 ![](./pic/indentify.png)

-​		Successful system authentication will result in the following screen, with the image showing the verifier's face.
+​		Successful system authentication is shown below, with the image showing the verifier's face.
 The Milvus logo has been replaced here.

 ![](./pic/indentify_success.png)